NATurner427/Turner-works/README.md

 Here I've collected my various programming projects from my time at WSU and after.

+## Dissertation Projects

 My dissertation projects were written originally in C and I rewrote them in Python recently.
-Both are available here Those routines are
+Both are available here

-## Dissertation Projects
 -a 1-d mass spring model that calculates eigenmodes and eigenvectors

 -a routine that given two legs of a tetrahedra, finds the orientation of the the other 2 legs in cartesian coordinates